Interviews by NameOral Histories

 Managing editor at the Dallas Times Herald in 1963, McKnight coordinated the news coverage that weekend and wrote the paper's original lead story, which was tossed out when news of the assassination arrived.
 Recorded March 9, 1995.

-McLain was a Dallas police motorcycle officer who rode in the presidential parade through Dallas and, following the assassination, escorted Jackie Kennedy into the emergency room at Parkland Memorial Hospital.
+A longtime Dallas police motorcycle officer, McLain rode in the presidential parade through Dallas and, following the assassination, escorted Jackie Kennedy into Parkland Memorial Hospital.
 In the 1970s, McLain was thought by the House Select Committee to be the officer with the open microphone who might have inadvertently recorded the assassination.
-Recorded July 16, 2003.
+Recorded July 16, 2003, and September 5, 2014.

 Seven years old in 1963, McLaughlin and his family were waiting for the arrival of President Kennedy's body outside Bethesda Naval Medical Center on the night of the assassination, when he believes he caught sight of Jackie Kennedy seated inside an ambulance.
 Later, as an elementary school educator, he wrote a novel about the Kennedy assassination titled Trail of Death (2007).
 Recorded November 9, 2007.

 The longest-running tenant at the Dallas Trade Mart, McLendon was among the first to open an office and showroom when the facility opened in 1959.
 He was a guest at the Trade Mart luncheon on the day of the assassination.
 Recorded March 29, 2007.

 An outspoken African-American activist, McMillan was attending Morehouse College in Atlanta at the time of the assassination.
 During the 1960s, he was a prominent member of the Student Nonviolent Coordinating Committee.
 Recorded January 25 and September 6, 2006, June 8, 2013, and February 3, 2014.

 A longtime African-American community leader, McMillan was actively involved in voter registration drives and prison reform in Texas.
 In the late 1960s, she and her family were key members of the Student Nonviolent Coordinating Committee.
 Recorded April 12, 2006.